-Of the 3 prints, I found this one the easiest … and I think i is my most favourite image.
+Of the 3 prints, I found this one the easiest (physically to print)… and I think I my most favourite.
 I still remember the encounter that I photographed.
 This cheeky fellow would hop inside the studio, say hello, then hop out again.
 I find that inquisitive sideways look a strong characteristic of these cheeky birds.

 Below are some “in-progress” photos showing a few of the 9 layers …